boazbk/tcs/lec_04_code_and_data.md

 :::

 This correspondence between _code_ and _data_ is one of the most fundamental aspects of computing.
-It underlies the notion of _general purpose_ computers, that are not pre-wired to compute only one task, and it is also the basis of our hope for obtaining _general_ artificial intelligence.
+It underlies the notion of _general purpose_ computers, that are not pre-wired to compute only one task, and also forms the basis of our hope for obtaining _general_ artificial intelligence.
 This concept finds immense use in all areas of computing, from scripting languages to machine learning, but it is fair to say that we haven't yet fully mastered it.
-Indeed many security exploits involve cases such as "buffer overflows" when attackers manage to inject code where the system expected only "passive" data (see [XKCDmomexploitsfig](){.ref}).
+Many security exploits involve cases such as "buffer overflows" when attackers manage to inject code where the system expected only "passive" data (see [XKCDmomexploitsfig](){.ref}).
-The idea of code as data reaches beyond the realm of electronic computers.
+The relation between code and data reaches beyond the realm of electronic computers.
-For example, DNA can be thought of as both a program and data (in the words of Schrödinger, who wrote before DNA's discovery a book that inspired Watson and Crick, it is both "architect's plan and builder's craft").
+For example, DNA can be thought of as both a program and data (in the words of Schrödinger, who wrote before DNA's discovery a book that inspired Watson and Crick, DNA is both "architect's plan and builder's craft").

 ![As illustrated in this xkcd cartoon, many exploits, including buffer overflow, SQL injections, and more, utilize the blurry line between "active programs" and "static strings".](../figure/exploits_of_a_mom.png){#XKCDmomexploitsfig .margin  }